thejpanganiban/dockermachine-perpetual-dropcache/README.md

 ===

 A hack script that continuosly drops caches.
-This is to temporarily address the vboxsf bug that causes files to fail to see changes made from the host.
+This is to temporarily address a vboxsf bug that fails to properly sync files from the host.

 See: https://www.virtualbox.org/ticket/14746

 DO NOT USE IN PRODUCTION.
-And you probably never will.
-You won't run virtualbox in production, right?
+And you probably won't need to.
+You won't be using virtualbox in production, right?

 Installation and Usage
 ---